braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/redpoint.md

 From the **Post Execution** tab in the channel configuration screen:

-Check the option to call a service URL and enter the Redpoint Data Management web service url.
+Check the option to call a service URL and enter the Redpoint Data Management web service URL.
 This entry will be identical on both the Onboarding and Append channel.

 ![][14]{: style="max-width:75%;"}